 2. You Have an Underlying Physical Condition

 Pregnancy, menopause, depression, thyroid levels, birth control and other medications… these are all physical conditions that can have a major impact on us physically, emotionally and sexually.
 Not to mention the natural rise and fall our hormones experience as we go through our cycles every month.
+(Did you know women have higher libidos when they’re fertile?
+Makes sense!)

-How to Fix it: Talk to your doctor.
 Hopefully the problem is a quick fix, such as using a little extra lubrication or taking a simple vitamin or hormonal supplement.
 Even if the problem is bigger, however, you will want to know so you can do something about it.

 3. You Have Hurts and Hang-ups from Your Past